mpv-player/mpv/DOCS/man/vo.rst

         The value ``auto`` will try to determine whether the compositor is active, and calls ``DwmFlush`` only if it seems to be.

-        This may help getting more consistent frame intervals, especially with high-fps clips - which might also reduce dropped frames.
-Typically a value of ``windowed`` should be enough since full screen may bypass the DWM.
+        This may help to get more consistent frame intervals, especially with high-fps clips - which might also reduce dropped frames.
+Typically, a value of ``windowed`` should be enough, since full screen may bypass the DWM.

         Windows only.